Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Kinetic theory for the mean-wave system

+In contrast, modes such that $1/|\omega_{\bp\bq}^{ss}| < t \ll 1/U'$ do not generate a secular growth: their contribution instead approximately averages out on the slow time scales $t=o(1/\Up)$, consistently with the multiple-scale expansion in \citep{bretherton1964resonant}.
+The oscillating factor can therefore be modeled as

-using a Heaviside filter equal to one when $|\omega_{\bp\bq}^{ss}| / \Up < 1$ and zero otherwise.
-The cutoff at $|\omega_{\bp\bq}^{ss}|/U'=1 $ approximates the decay of the oscillating factor with $|\omega^{ss}_{\bp\bq}| t = o(|\omega^{ss}_{\bp\bq}| /\Up)$ (see Appendix \S\ref{app:energy}).
-The geometry of a given triad enters the condition \eqref{eq:filter} through the geometric factor $|\omega_{\bp\bq}^{ss}|/\Omega$, which determines how close to resonance the triad is.
+using a Heaviside filter equal to one when $|\omega_{\bp\bq}^{ss}| / \Up < 1$ (near-resonance) and zero otherwise (off-resonance).
+In doing so, we entirely neglect contributions from off-resonant modes, the latter being sub-leading compared to near-resonances.
+The distinction between the two is implemented in the Heaviside filter as a sharp cutoff at $|\omega_{\bp\bq}^{ss}|/U'=1$ (see Appendix \S\ref{app:energy}).

+The geometry of a given triad enters condition \eqref{eq:filter} through the geometric factor $|\omega_{\bp\bq}^{ss}|/\Omega$, which determines how close to resonance the triad is.
 For $\Omega /\Up$ large but finite, triads with a sufficiently small geometric factor are near-resonant ($|\omega_{\bp\bq}^{ss} | <\Up$) and give a secular contribution to \eqref{eq:KE} (see \S \ref{app:continuum}).
 However, any such triad becomes off-resonant if $\Omega/\Up$ is too large ($|\omega_{\bp\bq}^{ss} | \geq \Up$), since $|\omega_{\bp\bq}^{ss}|/\Omega>0$.
-Such triads will therefore not contribute to \eqref{eq:KE} and will decouple from the 2D flow.
-Note that while it is formally more accurate to approximate the oscillating factor as a smooth function of $\Up/\Omega$, and thereby capture a smooth transition from near- to off-resonances (See \S \ref{app:energy}), in most of this paper we use a sharp Heaviside filter for simplicity.
+Such triads will therefore not contribute to \eqref{eq:KE} within our approximation, and will decouple from the 2D flow at leading order.